 Internet security is the main issue, at the moment.
-The Internet becomes more integrated in our lives each day.
-If, at the beginning, it was used only to exchange a limited amount of information, now we...
+The Internet becomes more integrated into our lives each day.
+If at the beginning it was used only to exchange a limited amount of information, now we...

 Internet security is the main issue, at the moment.
-The Internet becomes more integrated in our lives each day.
-If, at the beginning, it was used only to exchange a limited amount of information, now we use it for pretty much everything you may think of.
+The Internet becomes more integrated into our lives each day.
+If at the beginning it was used only to exchange a limited amount of information, now we use it for pretty much everything you may think of.

 But all these come with a price.
-Recently, we found out that there’s a huge botnet (read here more about what a botnet is and how it works) made entirely of IOT devices which is used in DDOS attacks (read here about DDOS).
-Botnet which is responsible of one of the biggest attacks in history, when sites like Amazon, Twitter, Netflix, Tumblr or Reddit were all inaccessible at the same time.
+Recently, we found out that there’s a huge botnet (read here more about what a botnet is and how it works) made entirely of IoT devices which is used in DDOS attacks (read here about DDOS).
+The botnet which is responsible for one of the biggest attacks in history, when sites like Amazon, Twitter, Netflix, Tumblr or Reddit were all inaccessible at the same time.
 Which means that your coffee machine was, probably, used in a hacking attack.

-We all know that Google is tracking you and your activity, in order to server you the best, most personalized ads.
-Google, using it’s search engine, the Chrome Browser, Android and all the its other services, “knows” all the time where you are, what you want, what you like.
+We all know that Google is tracking you and your activity, in order to serve you the best, most personalized ads.
+Google, using its search engine, the Chrome Browser, Android and all its other services, “knows” all the time where you are, what you want, what you like.
 But that’s not necessarily bad.

 Imagine you want to buy a new white suit shirt.
 You search on Google for it, prices, stores, fabric.
 But you don’t buy it.
 And then, tomorrow, when you’re walking on the street, Google sends you a notification.
 “Enter the store next to you and you’ll find the white cotton shirt you want with 35% discount”.
 Pretty cool, no?
 This is a nice example, and everything stays like, nice, as long as the information collected is used to help you, in your own benefit.
 But it’s not always like that, unfortunately.